AdrienRE/iptablogs/README.md

 or "filter1, , filter2" (if you want to use blank filters) Then just click on "Filtrer et trier".

-Sepcial functions (USE WITH CAUTION !) :
+Special functions (USE WITH CAUTION !) :

 In the right bottom corner is a frame in which you can find special functions.